grinnell-cs/csc151-images/_eboards/eboard01.md

 Administrative stuff
 --------------------

-_Please take a playing card, if you didn't already._
+* _Please take a playing card, if you didn't already._
+* Sit where you'd like, within reason.
+* If you don't know the people next to you, introduce yourselves.

 ### Introductory Notes

 * Hi, I'm Sam (or SamR).
-* Our class mentor is Ellie Seehorn
+* Our class mentors are Ellie Seehorn and Ella Berman.
-    * Ellie will introduce themselves.
+    * Ellie and Ella will introduce themselves.
+    * Mentors are here to support your learning.
+    * They run mentor sessions to help you learn the class material.
+    * They are not here for homework help; we do have evening tutors available for help.
+    * Mentor sessions are great; and should be part of your learning.
+      "Other people have great questions."
+And you get to spend more time with your awesome classmates.
+    * Mentor sessions may improve your grade.
+(Data suggests that there is a correlation between mentor sessions and higher grades.)
+    * Closer to you; remember struggles better than your faculty do.
+    * They can mentor on things beyond just the class.
 * The class Web site is at
   <https://rebelsky.cs.grinnell.edu/Courses/CSC151/2023Fa/>.
     * I will email you the link.